UrbanCode/uDeployRestClient/README.md

 ### Compatibility
 	The uDeployRestClient is used to interact with IBM UrbanCode Deploy v6.0 or later and implemented through a plugin or script.
 It provides wrapper functionality, through the REST client, with various UCD objects such as: Applications, Components, and Processes.

 ### Installation
-	Download the .jar file from our Releases tab or use retreive it as a Maven Repository dependency.
+	At this time, the uDeployRestClient.jar must be built locally.
+We are actively preparing the binaries to compile uDeployRestClient locally and distribute through Maven.
-    Once the download is configured, set the jar file on the classpath so you can access the classes within your code.
+    Follow the build instructions below and place the necessary 4 jars within the /lib directory to compile.

 ### History
     Version 1.0
         Community GitHub Release

 ### Compiling Source
 `gradle`